emilioforrer/haml_coffee_assets/README.md

 By default your code block in your HamlCoffee template will be escaped through the `HAML.escape` function that is provided in the `hamlcoffee.js` script.

-You can set another escaping function in your `application.rb`:
+You can set another escaping function in your `config/application.rb`:

 ```ruby
 config.hamlcoffee.escape = 'App.myEscape'